Little Crow

 Little Crow met significant opposition from many Dakota, particularly farmers and Christian converts, who preferred to maintain peace with the United States, objected to the killing of civilians, and wanted to free the captives.
 In September, Little Crow exchanged a series of messages with Colonel Henry Hastings Sibley offering to negotiate, but Sibley refused to begin talks until the hostages were released.
 Although the demands of the American Civil War slowed the U.S. military response, the volunteer army under Sibley defeated Little Crow's forces decisively at the Battle of Wood Lake on September 23, 1862.

 Following his defeat, Little Crow prevented his followers from attacking other Dakota or killing the hostages, and fled with a group of them to the northern plains.
 He hoped to gain support from other Native American tribes, as well as the British in Canada.
 Rebuffed by other tribes and left with a dwindling number of supporters, Little Crow returned to Yellow Medicine with his son Wowinape in late June 1863.
 Little Crow was shot and killed on July 3, 1863, by two settlers, a father and son.
 They scalped him and took his body to Hutchinson, Minnesota, where it was displayed and mutilated.
 The state paid the father $500 for killing Little Crow, and paid the son $75 for his scalp.

 Little Crow's remains were later exhumed by Army troops.
 In 1879, the Minnesota Historical Society put his remains on display at the Minnesota State Capitol, but removed them in 1915 at the request of Little Crow's grandson, Jesse Wakeman.
-In 1971, the society finally returned Little Crow's remains to the Wakeman family for proper burial at the First Presbyterian Church and Cemetery (Flandreau, South Dakota).
+In 1971, the society finally returned Little Crow's remains to the Wakeman family for proper burial at the First Presbyterian Church and Cemetery.
 Little Crow's burial site was listed on the National Register of Historic Places in 2017.